 What advice would you give to someone considering coming to SAE?

-My advice I’d give to someone considering coming to SAE is come and check out what we have to offer.
-Attend information nights, open days and the workshops to get a taste of what you’re going to get into!
+Come and check out what we have to offer.
+Attend information nights, open days, and workshops to get a taste of what you’re going to get into!

 What is Orientation and the first day of SAE like?

 Orientation day was a really fun day!
 I got to befriend new people with like-minded interests and a passion for studying film.
 It was really fun logging into our student accounts and exploring what the campus has to offer!